-Also weekly, clean and disinfect the parts of the high chair that only get wiped down the rest of the week.
+Also weekly, clean and disinfect the high chair parts that only get wiped down during the week.
 Use the disinfecting recommendations from Step 3.
-If there is stuck-on food that is difficult to remove, use the scrubber side of a sponge or Magic Eraser to remove it.
+If stuck-on food is difficult to remove, use the scrubber side of a sponge or a Magic Eraser to remove it.

 6. Remove and Wash Cushions and Straps (Monthly)

-If your accessories are not permitted to go in the washer, wipe down the plastic cushion and soak the straps in a tub of soapy dish detergent to remove the grime.
+If your accessories cannot go in the washer, wipe down the plastic cushion and soak the straps in a tub of soapy dish detergent to remove the grime.
 After soaking, scrub the straps and rinse them in warm water.
-Allow to air dry.
+Allow them to air dry.

 7. Remove Crumbs from Crevices (Monthly)

-Also monthly, work to remove caked-on food from the nooks and crannies of your high chair - just as if you would detail your car.
+Also monthly, work to remove caked-on food from the nooks and crannies of your high chair — in the same way you would detail your car.